iescanarias/canacloud/docs/dns/instalar-y-configurar-servidor-dns.md

                                  2         ; Serial
    ```

-7. Comentamos los 3 últimos registros del fichero añadiendo un ";" al principio de cada línea.
+7. Eliminamos los 3 últimos registros del fichero:

    ```
-   ; @       IN      NS      localhost.
+   @			IN      NS      localhost.
-   ; @       IN      A       127.0.0.1
+   @			IN      A       127.0.0.1
-   ; @       IN      AAAA    ::1
+   @			IN      AAAA    ::1
    ```

-8. Añadimos un registro "NS" para nuestro servidor de nombres al final el fichero:
+7. Añadimos un registro "NS" para nuestro servidor de nombres al final el fichero:

    ```
    ; name servers - NS records
-       IN      NS      dns.iesdomingoperezminik.es.
+   @			IN		NS		iesdpm.es.
+   @			IN		A		192.168.0.250		; IP del servidor DNS
    ```

-9. A continuación, añadimos los registros "A" para los hosts de nuestro dominio, tantos como necesitemos:
+8. A continuación, añadimos los registros "A" para los hosts de nuestro dominio, tantos como necesitemos:

    ```
    ; 192.168.0.0/24 - A records
-   host1.iesdomingoperezminik.es.
-IN      A      192.168.0.1
+   dns    		IN      A		192.168.0.250 host1		IN      A		192.168.0.1
-   host2.iesdomingoperezminik.es.
-IN      A      192.168.0.2
+   host2		IN      A		192.168.0.2
    [...]
    ```